dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Strassen algorithm, named after Volker Strassen, is an algorithm for matrix multiplication.
 It is faster than the standard matrix multiplication algorithm and
 20 KB (2,566 words) - 02:03, 5 November 2018

-Stemming (redirect from Stemming Algorithms) algorithm, or stemmer.
-A stemmer for English operating on the stem cat should identify such strings as cats, catlike, and catty.
-A stemming algorithm
-30 KB (3,750 words) - 02:00, 11 April 2019

 Kosaraju's algorithm
 In computer science, Kosaraju's algorithm (also known as the Kosaraju–Sharir algorithm) is a linear time algorithm to find the strongly connected components
 6 KB (917 words) - 22:34, 7 March 2019

-List of algorithm general topics
-This is a list of algorithm general topics.
-Analysis of algorithms Ant colony algorithm Approximation algorithm Best and worst cases Big O notation Combinatorial
-1 KB (125 words) - 00:57, 26 April 2018

 Nagle's algorithm
 Nagle's algorithm is a means of improving the efficiency of TCP/IP networks by reducing the number of packets that need to be sent over the network.
 It